Research Interests#

 Doctoral work#

+In Tanja Kortemme’s lab, I studied how GTPases are allosterically regulated.
 GTPases are small proteins that act as “switches”, where they have an ON state and an OFF state determined by binding a GTP or GDP molecule.
 They control signaling by interacting with other proteins and activating cellular processes in a state-dependent manner.
-I currently study:
+I studied:

 1. How point mutations in one GTPase, Gsp1 (the yeast homolog of human Ran), can differentially and independently impact various processes in the cell.

-2. How the cell might control these same processes on purpose by employing proteins that bind to Gsp1, making the same structural changes as the point mutations did.
+2. How the cell might regulate these same processes by employing proteins that bind to Gsp1, making the same structural changes as the point mutations.

-My previous research includes work on engineered growth factors for therapeutic applications in Jennifer Cochran’s lab.
-Growth factors and their receptors on the cell surface tell the cell when to grow, as well as how much and how fast.
+I engineered growth factors for therapeutic applications in Jennifer Cochran’s lab.
+Growth factors binding to receptors on the cell surface tell the cell when to grow, for how long and how fast.
 This makes them key therapeutic targets to activate for wound healing, and to suppress in cancer.
-In the Cochran Lab, I studied how cell types responded differently to engineered therapeutic growth factors because of differences in their cell surface profiles, resulting in different internalization behaviors.
-Our team then designed specific mutations that were capable of inducing each cellular response, showing how engineering can tailor therapeutic proteins to overcome biological obstacles like internalization.
+I studied how a cell’s response to growth factors depends on its specific combination of receptor proteins, and which internalization pathways are activated by each receptor.
+Specific mutations in the growth factors controllably induced distinct cellular responses, allowing for precise control over therapeutic efficacy.